SIPA-text-analysis-F24/syllabus/README.md

     - How to scrape articles from the Factiva database?
 - Curriculum for this session:
     - Rebecca Krisel's [Web Scraping Media URLs in Python](https://github.com/rskrisel/web_scraping_workshop)
-- Quiz this week covering material from weeks 4 & 5
+- No quiz this week!
 - Additional readings/resources (not required, but useful!):
     - Tutorials:
         - Datacamp: [Scraping the Amazon Best Selling Books](https://www.datacamp.com/tutorial/amazon-web-scraping-using-beautifulsoup)